vaquerizaslab/fanc/docsrc/fanc-executable/fanc-generate-hic/fanc_modular_steps.rst

 .. warning::

-    If you are providing sorted SAM/BAM files as input to ``fanc pairs``, the must be sorted either using ``samtools sort -n`` or ``sambamba sort -N``.
+    If you are providing sorted SAM/BAM files as input to ``fanc pairs``, they must be sorted either using ``samtools sort -n`` or ``sambamba sort -N``.
 You cannot use ``sambamba sort -n`` (note the lowercase ``n``), as this will do a lexicographic sort, which is incompatible with FAN-C!